 11. Use a Checklist

 The days leading up to a holiday can be stressful.
-So many try to remember everything they need, and if you’re hosting, you have a neverending list of chores you want to be done and items you need to buy before the big day.
+So many try to remember everything they need, and if you’re hosting, you have a never-ending list of chores you want to be done and items you need to buy before the big day.
+Knock out your little chores a few days before, and try to finish everything up the day before you host.

 12. Start a Christmas Savings Plan

-Saving a little extra cash ahead of time is a great idea and an excellent way to feel less overwhelmed about money.
+Saving extra cash ahead of time is a great idea and an excellent way to feel less overwhelmed about money.
 A holiday savings plan is a good thing to remember this season and for seasons to come.
-Even if you put aside every $5 from now until the end of the month, it will help a larger than normal credit card bill.
+Even if you put aside every $5 from now until the end of the month, it will help a larger-than-normal credit card bill.
+As someone with a family who exclusively has birthdays in December and January (thanks, Mom and Dad), a budget is essential.

 13. Talk to Your Family Ahead of Time